 House Celtigar of Claw Isle

-By 140 AC, the house is led by Lord Bartimos Celtigar, who governs Claw Isle with pragmatism and restraint.
-Under his rule, House Celtigar remains a loyal, if cautious, vassal of Dragonstone—a house shaped by Valyrian heritage, tempered by civil war, and focused on survival in a realm still haunted by dragons.
+By 140 AC, the house is led by Lord Clement Celtigar, who governs Claw Isle with the measured pragmatism of a man who watched his father die for a queen and drew his own conclusions.
+House Celtigar remains a loyal vassal of Dragonstone, shaped by Valyrian heritage, tested by civil war, and focused on endurance.

 Members of House Celtigar often display traces of their Valyrian ancestry, though typically less pronounced than those of House Velaryon or House Targaryen.
 Hair is most commonly pale blond, silver-blond, or ash-gold, with eyes ranging from pale blue and grey to sea-green.
 Complexions tend toward fair, and builds are usually lean or spare rather than imposing.
 With generations of intermarriage beyond Valyria, these traits vary widely, leaving some Celtigars strongly Valyrian in appearance while others bear a more mixed Crownlands look.